 “To the outside world, I pretended having cancer was the easiest thing to face while inside I was in a mental war so exhausting that I wasn’t sure I’d survive it.”

-I happily skipped along through my diagnosis and treatment singing a beautiful song of happy words with a chorus that just repeated “Oh, I am just fine!” over and over and over again.
+I happily skipped along through my diagnosis and breast cancer treatment singing a beautiful song of happy words with a chorus that just repeated “Oh, I am just fine!” over and over and over again.
 I walked around bald with a lovely smile that was used so much I thought about having it permanently tattooed onto my face.
 I figured that would be less work than having to work those smiling muscles day after day after day.

 To the outside world, I pretended having cancer was the easiest thing to face while inside I was in a mental war so exhausting that I wasn’t sure I’d survive it.
 I was drowning in fears and sorrows but I was terrified to show it to the outside world.